MicrosoftDocs/dynamics-365-customer-engagement/ce/customerengagement/on-premises/developer/sample-associate-security-role-team.md

 ---
-title: "Sample: Associate a security role to a team (Developer Guide for Dynamics 365 Customer Engagement) | MicrosoftDocs"
+title: "Sample: Associate a security role to a team | MicrosoftDocs"
-description: "The sample shows how to assign a security role to a team by using the AssignRequest message." ms.custom: ms.date: 12/15/2017 ms.reviewer: ms.service: crm-online ms.suite:
+description: "The sample shows how to assign a security role to a team by using the AssignRequest message." ms.custom: ms.date: 01/08/2020 ms.reviewer: ms.service: crm-online ms.suite: